 Man’s discovery and ability to utilise the natural phenomena of electricity has perhaps changed the world like no other.
 From its beginnings, bringing daylight to the darkness of night, right through to its facilitation of the modern digital age, there is certainly no denying electricity’s importance.

-As far as North East England is concerned few regions have played such an important part in the development of electricity as a resource and this was particularly the case in the pioneering developments of electric light during the nineteenth century.
+As far as North East England is concerned few regions have played such an important part in the development of electricity as a resource to serve man and this was particularly the case in the pioneering developments of electric light during the nineteenth century.

 The region saw the invention of the world’s first electric light bulb by Sunderland’s Joseph Swan (1828-1914), whose later Gateshead home was the first to be wired for electric light.
 Further north Cragside in Northumberland was the first house in the world to be lit by electricity generated from water power.